apps/svelte.dev/content/docs/svelte/01-introduction/01-overview.md

 ```

-**Note:** Parent can still pass normal props without `bind:` - binding is optional.
+**Note:** Parent can pass normal props without `bind:` - binding is optional.

 # $inspect